Code-Institute-Submissions/Personal-Portfolio-Website/README.md

 This personal portfolio website is meant as a display for prospective employers.
 It’s my way to make a good first impression.
-I would like visitors to get to know me personally and show them what my skills are capabalities are.
+I would like visitors to get to know me personally and show them what my skills and capabalities are.
 Since I am from the Netherlands, I made it a bilingual portfolio website.

 **User stories**